-Prerequisites: 70 or better in Art 1, one other art class (70 or better), and 11th or 12th grade.
+Prerequisites: Two art classes of your choice (80 or better in each), and 11th or 12th grade.
 Duration: Semester.
 Credit: 0.5 Fine Arts.

 #661 Pottery II:

 Come back to the Pottery Studio and create bigger and better projects.
 Learn to make and defend your own decisions while you make your art.
 All of your skills learned in Pottery I will be utilized and enhanced in this class, as well as your knowledge and use of the Elements of Design and Principles of Composition.
 Learn new techniques on the wheel and new handbuilding techniques using slabs, coils and the extruder.
 You will also learn about alternatives to glaze for decorating/finishing clay.
 You will be creating functional and sculptural works in this class.